 By incorporating the non-melting germplasm, the researchers brought early-season peaches to the point where one could determine ripeness at a glance.

-Nearly 20 years later, the USDA is still trying to spread the message among shippers and retailers that handling early-season peaches is no longer a risk.
+Nearly 20 years later, the USDA is still trying to spread the message among shippers and retailers that handling early-season peaches are no longer a risk.
 According to Beckman, the first two varieties that made a big wave, Gulfking and Gulfcrimson, have been well received.
-Beckman expects Gulfking to knock out its predecessor, Flordaking, because Flordaking peaches don’t look ripe, even when they’re completely ripe and too soft to handle.
-“Gulfking look so much better, and they are better quality.
+Beckman expects Gulfking to knock out its predecessor, Flordaking because Flordaking peaches don’t look ripe, even when they’re completely ripe and too soft to handle.
+“Gulfking looks so much better, and they are better quality.
 For early-season fruit this is a big help,” he says.